 - Network online and off.
 The more you invest in your local cannabis community, the more you’ll earn the trust of prospective customers and start generating word-of-mouth referrals.
 From building relationships with the media to connecting with allies in your local cannabis industry, you can never have too many friends.

 - Develop thought leadership.
 One byproduct of success in thought leadership is more opportunities for earned media placements.
-Speaking at B2B conferences, networking luncheons and community gatherings is a natural way to be included in press coverage about such events.
+Speaking at B2B conferences, networking luncheons and community gatherings—the type of opportunities we rounded up for our 2023 cannabis events roster—is a natural way to be included in press coverage about such events.
 Well-crafted thought leadership pieces lend themselves to being cited by a reporter, and also opens opportunities for the author to be the subject of an interview, profile or feature, or invited to pen an op-ed or commentary piece.

 - Demonstrate expertise.
-Thought leadership isn’t the only way to gain potential clients’ trust or become regarded as an authority.
+Cannabis thought leadership isn’t the only way to gain potential clients’ trust or become regarded as an authority.
 Your brand can demonstrate expertise through concisely written web copy, content marketing like blogs and podcasts, and even more technical white papers and ebooks.
-Those may be shared by other brands on their websites or social platforms, jumpstart online conversations in forums and comment sections, or be quoted in articles by the media.
+Pick a intriguing, clickable topic like industry trends or cannabis marketing predictions and you might even find your authoritative owned content shared by other brands on their websites or social platforms, jumpstart online conversations in forums and comment sections, or be quoted in articles by the media.

 - Tell a great story.
 It doesn’t matter what you accomplish or how great your products are if you can’t turn those wins into compelling stories people want to share.
 Every brand has the potential to inspire all sorts of narratives.
 Knowing what makes a powerful cannabis brand, celebrating the team that drives your success, and seeing where you fit into the larger cannabis industry are all ways to start discovering the stories just waiting to be told about your business.